Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Introduction

 \subsection{Time-of-flight mass spectrometry}

-Time-of-flight mass spectrometers (TOF-MS) have been instruments of choice for planetary exploration for multiple decades due to their fast acquisition rates, broad mass ranges, extensive dynamic range, and spectral continuity. \cite{arevalo_jr_mass_2020, yang_review_2025, vazquez_situ_2021, ren_review_2018} A TOF-MS operates on the principle that ions, once accelerated by an electric field, separate according to their mass-to-charge ratio ($m/z$) during their flight.
+Time-of-flight mass spectrometers (TOF-MS) have been instruments of choice for planetary exploration for multiple decades due to their fast acquisition rates, broad mass ranges, extensive dynamic range, and spectral continuity. \cite{arevalo_jr_mass_2020, yang_review_2025, vazquez_situ_2021, ren_review_2018} A TOF-MS operates on the principle that ions are extracted and accelerated through a well-defined potential, such that, to first order, they acquire a common kinetic energy and separate according to their mass-to-charge ratio ($m/z$) during their flight.
 Mass spectra are acquired through pulsed operations: Ions with different $m/z$ will arrive at a detector at distinct times \cite{wiley_timeflight_1955} according to the relation \(t\propto\sqrt{m/z}\) and with respect to their extraction time.
 Therefore, precise measurements of the ion arrival times on the detector are critical to obtain high mass resolution.